Overview

 - Support the host states of peacekeeping missions in prioritizing the protection of civilians—in particular, by security and defense forces.

-- Better integrate activities with UN Country Team organizations and partner more substantively with national and civil society actors to build sustainable national protection capacity—including dedicated women and children protection mechanisms—that will pave the way for smoother UN transitions.
+- Better integrate activities with UN Country Team organizations and partner more substantively with national and civil society actors to build sustainable national protection capacity—including dedicated women and child protection mechanisms—that will pave the way for smoother UN transitions.

 - Develop exit strategies earlier in mission lifecycles, in close consultation with national stakeholders.